awsdocs/aws-lambda-developer-guide/sample-apps/s3-java/README.md

         "ExecutedVersion": "$LATEST"
     }

 Let the script invoke the function a few times and then press `CRTL+C` to exit.
+Note that you may see function timeouts in the first few iterations due to cold starts; after a while, they should begin to succeed.

+If you look at the `s3-java-bucket-<random_uuid>` bucket in your account, you should now see a key `resized-inbound/sample-s3-java.png` file, which represents the new, shrunken image.

 The application uses AWS X-Ray to trace requests.
 Open the [X-Ray console](https://console.aws.amazon.com/xray/home#/service-map) to view the service map.